mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 A task type can have either of the following task modes:

-- [Data Flux], whereby users can backup versions of data and reload it to the testing environment.
+- [Data Flux](15_data_flux_task.md), whereby users can backup versions of data and reload it to the testing environment.
 To do so, check **Entity Versioning** to create a Data Flux task.
 - Regular, the default mode.

 ## Who Can Create a Task?
 -  Admin users.
 -  Environment owners who can create a TDM task for their environment.
--  Testers who can create a TDM task for the environments they are attached to by a [role](/articles/TDM/tdm_gui/10_environment_roles_tab.md):
+-  Testers who can create a TDM task for the environments they are attached to by a [role](/10_environment_roles_tab.md):
-   - Source environment, testers must be attached to the source environment by a role with [Read](/articles/TDM/tdm_gui/10_environment_roles_tab.md#read-and-write-and-number-of-entities) access.
+   - Source environment, testers must be attached to the source environment by a role with [Read](10_environment_roles_tab.md#read-and-write-and-number-of-entities) access.
-   - Target environment, testers must be attached to the target environment by a role with [Write](/articles/TDM/tdm_gui/10_environment_roles_tab.md#read-and-write-and-number-of-entities) access.
+   - Target environment, testers must be attached to the target environment by a role with [Write](10_environment_roles_tab.md#read-and-write-and-number-of-entities) access.